dackon/jtool/template/README.md

                 1st array     2nd array        Nth array

 #### Iterating wildcard EJP
-For 1-D EJP, e.g., 'foo/a/$/x', iterating the EJP means replace the '$' to 0, 1, 2 ... to get the data from source JSON, until no data can be referenced, for example, giving JSON 'foo':
+For 1-D EJP, e.g., 'foo/a/$/x', iterating the EJP means replace the '$' to 0, 1, 2 ... to get the data from source JSON, until no data can be referenced, for example, given JSON 'foo':
 ```json
 {
     "a":[{"x":0},{"x":1}]